Previous parts of this essay:

 Redhead Rhonda Fleming as Semiramis from the 1954 movie The Queen of Babylon, which also starred a hunky young Ricardo Montalban.
 Her crown with its hanging decorations is a good compromise between the Western idea of a crown and the more caplike Assyrian crown for Queens.

-Fleming’s (who recently passed) red hair is not no accurate for a Syrian woman, yet it also harks to some fanfic depictions of Jadis as having red hair.
-It may be the “Evil Redhead” trope, or the red-hair Jadis who appears on the cover of The Magician’s Nephew in this boxed set.
+Fleming’s (who recently passed) red hair is not accurate for a Syrian woman, yet it also harks to some fanfic depictions of Jadis as having red hair.
+It may be the “Evil Redhead” trope, or the red-haired Jadis who appears on the cover of The Magician’s Nephew in this boxed set.

 Semiramis also got a turn in the Italian sword-and-sandal epic The Slave Queen of Babylon, also known as I Am Semiramis, in 1963.
 But the costuming was more in line with 1960s fashion than ancient Assyria, similar to the body-hugging zippered gowns Elizabeth Taylor wore in Cleopatra.
 In fact, I’m sure it was a total Cleopatra ripoff.